daiara/youtube_to_mp3/README.md

 This program allows you to download songs from youtube as mp3 files, from a link or a csv file.

 First of all, you need to be using Python 3.

-Second of all, you need the youtube_dl library Use pip install youtube-dl to download it to your computer.
+Second of all, you need the youtube_dl library

+Use ```pip install youtube-dl``` to download it to your computer.

 This was made and tested on a Mac osx.
 I tested on a linux and it had issues.

-Check the yt_sample.csv for how to save a youtube playlist with the titles that you like.
-A few modifications are allowed as the comments below show.
+Check the ```yt_sample.csv``` for how to save a youtube playlist with the titles that you like.

+A few modifications on the code are allowed as the comments below show.

 If you want to download a playlist from youtube, make this changes from line 17 to line 36:
 ```